raas-dev/configent/README.md

 Please create an [issue](https://github.com/raas-dev/configent/issues) and a pull request.

+PR guidelines:
+- Dotfiles base on decade long personal preferences but additions are welcome
+- ARM on Linux is a first class citizen as most of Macs base on that since 2023
+- We do not prefer Homebrew over asdf, unless brew works on Linux distros on ARM
+- The software to be installed must work on 95% on the supported Linux distros
+- There is most often **no need to install** and `n` and `nixery` will do fine
+- Otherwise we prefer distro's official repository unless absolutely not doable
+- We will not add LunarVim, LazyVim, NVChad, etc. if latest Neovim is required

 ### Issues in dependencies

 - Homebrew does not work on Alpine Linux (both x86-64 and ARM, due to musl)